openSUSE/news-o-o/_posts/2010-12-05-opensuse-weekly-news-issue-152.markdown

 professional, with the help of still more volunteers.
 >

->   * And maybe Iâ€™m a little too excited about this, but [Greg Kroah-Hartman](http://en.wikipedia.org/wiki/Greg_Kroah-Hartman) announced on Tuesday the beginning of a new â€œTumbleweedsâ€ project.
+>   * And maybe I’m a little too excited about this, but [Greg Kroah-Hartman](http://en.wikipedia.org/wiki/Greg_Kroah-Hartman) announced on Tuesday the beginning of a new “Tumbleweeds” project.
 Greg describes it like this:

-a repo that is a rolling updated version of openSUSE containing the latest â€œstableâ€ versions of packages for people to use.
+a repo that is a rolling updated version of openSUSE containing the latest “stable” versions of packages for people to use.

-Iâ€™d describe it like this: An â€œin-betweenâ€ version of openSUSE that offers packages that are a little bit more current than the most recent release, but not as buggy as the cutting-edge Factory repository.
-For those of us who like stability, but donâ€™t want to miss out on the latest.
+I’d describe it like this: An “in-between” version of openSUSE that offers packages that are a little bit more current than the most recent release, but not as buggy as the cutting-edge Factory repository.
+For those of us who like stability, but don’t want to miss out on the latest.
 >